 A second common misconception in regards to IRS debt forgiveness is that it is a simple and quick process.
 Many taxpayers assume that they can just call the IRS and request that their tax debt be forgiven.
 However, an Offer in Compromise is a long, complicated process.
 There are many steps that need to be taken before an OIC can even be submitted to make sure that it will not just be rejected by the IRS.
 You then have to complete the IRS financial forms and gather and organize your supporting documentation.
 Once that is complete, the OIC is submitted to the IRS.
 It may be several months or even a year before your Offer in Compromise is assigned to an Offer Specialist and you are contacted regarding it.
 The Offer in Compromise then has to be negotiated and may need to be appealed.
 Once it is accepted, it may take several months before it is paid in full and any tax liens are released.
 From start to finish IRS debt forgiveness could take several years.

 A third extremely common misconception is that people think the IRS does not allow taxpayers IRS debt forgiveness through the Offer in Compromise Program.
 Many clients have stated that it sounds to good to be true before beginning this process.
-This could not be further from reality and could cost a taxpayer with a large tax debt thousands or even hundreds of thousands of dollars by not determining it they quality for this program.
+This could not be further from reality and could cost a taxpayer with a large tax debt significant amounts by not determining if they qualify for this program.
 This program is an extremely time-sensitive and daunting process, but as long as everything is performed correctly and timely, you could be on your way to once again being tax debt free.

 WHY WOULD THE IRS EVER CONSIDER AN OFFER IN COMPROMISE?